-Plantar fascia stretching creates a focused stretch on the plantar fascia and therefore it is ideal for individuals who suffer from Plantar Fasciitis.
-Because it creates an isolated stretch on the plantar fascia it has been shown to be highly effective in the management of plantar fasciitis when performed regularly over a 6-8 week period.
-As Plantar Fasciitis has a tendency to recur it is helpful to perform this stretch regularly after the Plantar Fasciitis has resolved.
+A plantar fascia specific stretch creates a focused stretch on the plantar fascia, and therefore is ideal for individuals who suffer from Plantar Fasciitis.
+Because it creates an isolated stretch on the plantar fascia, it has been shown to be highly effective in the management of plantar fasciitis when performed regularly over a 6-8 week period.
+As Plantar Fasciitis has a tendency to recur, it is helpful to perform this stretch regularly after the Plantar Fasciitis has resolved.

 How it’s done

 - Cross your affected leg over your other leg.